 Local fashion and home décor with personality to spare

-A whole lot of colour has just landed on Maitland Road in Mayfield West with the arrival of local fashion and home décor retail space, Fever Dream setting up shop on the local strip.
+A whole lot of colour has just landed on Beautmont St in Hamilton with the arrival of local fashion and home décor retail space, Fever Dream setting up shop on the local strip.

 Brought to us by the bubbly local creative friends, Rebecca & Georgia, Fever Dream is the culmination of the pair’s individual creative pursuits; Rebecca studying Fashion Design in Sydney and developing her own brand; Kendrick, and Georgia’s array of skills, including work in fashion, candles, soaps, and most recently; ceramics.